phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 >“The message here is that we’re grossly under-building rentals and the rent control measures that were introduced are going to make it worse over time through less supply and less turnover,” said Shaun Hildebrand, senior vice-president of Urbanation.

 This makes me sad, because I find these arguments range from the unconvincing to the disingenuous.
 I can't blame industry for acting in its self interest, but I do wish commentators employed a little more imagination and critical thinking.

 The reason is simple: rent control, like many other kinds of regulation, is a response to _market failure_.
+And, crucially, rent control is not the primary disincentive removing supply from the market.

 In a well-functioning rental market, we would have no need for rent controls.
 With ample supply and moderate vacancy rates, landlords would lack the market power to gouge and discriminate against tenants, and rent prices would closely track inflation.

-Instead, supply is constrained and vacancy rates are at all-time lows.
+Instead, supply is constrained and vacancy rates are at all-time lows &mdash; and tenants face significant risks of undergoing an "economic eviction".
 Cities like Toronto are in the midst of a housing crisis, and, frankly, Ontario's residential rental market has been in one state of failure or another for well over thirty years.

 It's time more people within urbanist circles defended measures like these.